Qinti/nazca/README.md

     "beautify": 0
 }
 ```
-It will create an `index.html` and put it into `out.path/out.html` folder.
+It will create an `index.html` and put it into the `out.path/out.html` folder.
 It will create sub-folders -
 `some-page/` and `another-page/` in it, putting `index.html` inside of them.
 It will also create a folder `complex` with
 the folder `structure` with the folder `page` and put `index.html` inside it
 For CSS and JS it will simply create single